Proton Pump Inhibitor Lawsuits

 Multidistrict Litigation in Proton Pump Inhibitor Lawsuits

-As of August 2017 there are 194 cases pending under Multidistrict Litigation (MDL) (IN RE: Proton-Pump Inhibitor Products Liability Litigation (No. II) – MDL 2789) in federal court in the District of New Jersey.
-Abilify cases were combined for the purpose of MDL in August 2017 to simplify and consolidate the litigation process.
+Since August 2017, there are 194 lawsuits pending under Multidistrict Litigation (MDL) (IN RE: Proton-Pump Inhibitor Products Liability Litigation (No. II) – MDL 2789) in federal court in the District of New Jersey.
+Abilify cases were united with the intention of MDL to simplify and combine the lawsuit procedure.

-Cases from around the country may be combined in a single court and judge in multidistrict litigation in order to combine and simplify pretrial discovery.
-If the cases are not settled or dismissed the presiding judge and parties involved may choose one or more representatives case to litigate.
-These “bellwether” cases offer guidance to other plaintiffs about if and how to continue.
+Cases from around the state could be united in one courtroom and Judge in multidistrict litigation in order to combine and simplify pretrial discovery.
+If the cases aren’t settled or ignored the presiding judge and parties involved might select one or more representatives’ cases to litigate.
+All these “bellwether” cases provide guidance to additional plaintiffs about if and how to continue.

 Proton Pump Inhibitor Uses